Root Canals – Great Smile Dental – Port St Lucie Dentist

 - Create an opening in the top of your tooth.

-- Remove the tooth’s nerve from inside the tooth and in the areas in the root, known the root canal.
+- Clean the inside of the tooth and in the areas in the root, known the root canal.

 - Fill the root canals with a rubber-like material to seal them against future infection.

-- Place a temporary filling on the tooth to protect it until a definitive restoration like a permanent filling or crown can be placed at the earliest opportunity.
+- Place a temporary filling on the tooth to protect it until a definitive restoration like a crown can be placed at the earliest opportunity.

 After root canal treatment:

 - Your tooth and the area around it may feel sensitive for a few days.
 You can talk with your dentist about how to relieve any discomfort you may have.

 - Your dentist may prescribe antibiotics if the infection spread.
 Use as directed, and follow up with your dentist if you have any problems taking it.

 You will need a follow-up visit after the root canal treatment.
 At this visit, your dentist will remove the temporary filling on the tooth and replace it with a crown to protect your tooth from further damage.